 - Blend your eggs, softened butter and bananas until thoroughly combined.

-- Mix in the ground almonds, flaxseed, spices, vanilla, 1 tsp stevia and baking powder.
+- Mix in the ground almonds, flaxseed, spices, vanilla, 1 teaspoon stevia and baking powder.

 - Pour the dough into a well-greased muffin tin or line your muffin tin with paper cups.
 I use a silicone mould as I find they are the most helpful at getting muffins out in one piece.

 - Bake at 180 Celsius for circa 30 minutes or until nicely browned.

-- For the icing, beat the cream cheese (should have room temperature) with 1/2 tsp of stevia and couple of dashes of cinnamon.
+- For the icing, beat the cream cheese (should have room temperature) with ½ teaspoon of stevia and couple of dashes of cinnamon.
 Spread the mixture onto to the muffins once they are cooled